What is progressive supranuclear palsy?

-- Progressive means that the condition’s symptoms will keep worsening over time.
+Progressive means that symptoms will

-- Palsy is a disorder that results in weakness of certain muscles.
+Palsy is a disorder that results in weakness of certain muscles.

 normally by impairing your balance.
 It also affects the muscles controlling your eyes.

 PSP is more common in men than women.
 Most of the time, it affects people in late middle age or older.